 Ann brings wide-ranging life experience and skills to her work with Kinship Connections.
 She was taken into care herself as a young child aged 4 years old and lived with foster families and in institutions until she was aged 18.
 On leaving care, she went through a very difficult period which lasted for several years.
 She felt she belonged nowhere and she carried a great deal of psychological pain both because of being removed from her family – and kept away from them, and from her sometimes less than adequate experiences of being a foster-kid.
 In one 12 month period she had a total of 13 placements.

-Later, when she had got her life back on track, she became a birth parent to 4 children, and a foster parent to some 40 children, including her own grandchildren who had been taken into the care of the Department.
-One such child who proved to have Foetal Alcohol Spectrum Disorder was given into her care aged 10 months and now aged 24 still lives with the family; this has given Ann practical insight into the challenges of raising children with undiagnosed developmental delay.
-Ten of these years were devoted to fostering teenagers who knew they would be leaving care shortly, which together with her own experiences enables Ann to have a deep insight into the hopes and fears of these young people as they approach their transition out of State care.
-She maintains relationships with almost all of these young people.
+Later, when Ann had her life on track, she became a birth parent to 4 children, and a foster parent to some 40 children, including her own grandchildren who had been taken into the care of the Department.
+One such child who proved to have Foetal Alcohol Spectrum Disorder was given into her care aged 10 months and now aged 25 still lives with the family; this has given Ann practical insight into the challenges of raising children with FASD and understanding their behaviours.
+Ten of these years were devoted to fostering Aboriginal teenager youth who knew they would be leaving care shortly, which together with her own experiences enables Ann to have a deep insight into the hopes and fears of these young people as they approach their transition out of State care.
+She maintains relationships with almost all of these young men.